osamaemumba/synapse-purview-poc/README.md

 This role is required to create the app registration/service principal and related configurations i.e. assigning API pemissions and granting consent.

+Follow the link to [Assign administrator and non-administrator roles to users with Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-users-assign-role-azure-portal)

 ## Deployment

 1- Click the following button to deploy the Synapse-Purview QuickStart:-